FluentData/training-r-intro-pkg/docs/2-Functions-and-Importing-Data/readme.md

 ### Exercise 1

 Use the `seq()` function to create a vector from 1 to 20 by 2.
-For help with the parameters, run `?seq()` in the console and use the documentation.
+For help with the parameters, run `?seq()` in the console and consult the documentation.

 <details><summary>Click for Hint</summary>